Metal crumpled. Glass burst. Then nothing.

 “I’m afraid not.
 But don’t worry.
 There’s more to come.”

 “That’s right.
-This is where everything begins and where everything ends.
-This is where you’ll find the answers you’ve been seeking.”
+Where everything begins and everything ends.
+Where you’ll find the answers you’ve been seeking.”

 “Why am I seeing this?”

-“These are memories from your entire life—the positives, negatives, and everything in between.
-But there is much to come.”
+“These are the memories of your life.
+The bright parts, the broken ones, everything between.
+But there is more to come.”

 “Yes.
-That is where your journey ends.
-But it is also where a new journey begins.”
+Where your journey ends.
+And where a new one begins.”

 “This is it.
 Beyond this door lies the unknown.
 Are you ready?”